FOR PARENTS

 The starting place, once phonological awareness is developed, is the alphabet.
 Children need to know all the letter sounds, names, and word associations.
 As the brain is wired for story, it is helpful to tell children little stories (mnemonics) about each letter to teach the sound, word association, and letter name.

-You can also buy the stories in a handy pocket-sized card pack.
+The mnemonic is also available to purchase in a handy pocket-sized card pack.

-Also available are letter/mnemonic flashcards, and an alphabet wall frieze that could be used in their bedroom for a fun and colourful wall decoration.
-Reinforce the letters whilst developing motor skills and muscles in hand necessary for writing with Yolanda’s alphabet playdough mats.
+We also have letter flashcards and an alphabet wall frieze that could be used in their bedroom for a fun and educational wall decor.
+The playdough letter mats are also a fun way to learn letters whilst developing motor skills and the muscles in the hands required for writing.

 A smart tray with the Phonemic Awareness card set offers a hands on way for children to practise their phonic skills.